 The Complainant submitted Brief C-2 being his rebuttal document.
-He noted that AEC concurs with the City regarding Multiple Regression analysis as per page 9 of the City's Brief R-1 but disagreed with the City Model's ability to accurately predict the assessed value of buildings over 100,000 SF.
+He noted that AEC concurs with the City regarding Multiple Regression analysis for Mass Appraisal, but disagreed with the City Model's ability to accurately predict the assessed value of buildings over 100,000 SF.
 He further argued that:

-- 1. Only nine sales submitted by the City in R-1 very limited - 2.
-Only 2 sales in the base year (City) - 3.
-Sale dates vary from Dec.
-2007 to Nov.
-2010 not homogeneous - 4.
-Site coverage vary from 26.41 to 60.05 not homogeneous - 5.
-Year of constructions vary from 1978 to 2009 not homogeneous - 6.
-Property locations vary from NE and SE not homogeneous - 7.
-Finish levels vary from 0 to 47% not homogenous - 8.
-Building sizes vary from 119,551 to 410,483 SF not homogeneous - 9.
-Parcel sizes vary from 6.46 to 30.24 acres not homogeneous
+- 1. Only 3 sales in the base year limited extent - 2.
+Only four (4) sales were submitted by the City in R-1 limited extent - 3.
+Sale dates vary from May 2009 to May 2010 not homogeneous - 4.
+Year of constructions vary from 1981 to 2008 not homogeneous - 5.
+Property locations vary from NE to SE not homogeneous - 6.
+Finish levels vary from 0 to 39% not homogenous - 7.
+Building sizes vary from 14,375 to 301,930 SF not homogeneous - 8.
+Parcel sizes vary from 4.44 to 15.84 acres not homogeneous

-The Complainant reiterated that his comparables were indeed comparable to the subject and a rate of \$68 per SF as determined from his Income Approach to Value calculations was warranted.
+The Complainant reiterated that his comparables were indeed comparable to the subject and a rate of \$68.30 per SF as determined from his Income Approach to Value calculations was warranted.
 He again argued that the City's comparables were not comparable when one compares the "Quality" ratings for each of them to the subject.
 He referenced several properties in his matrix of 23 comparables, noting that they apparently retained "Quality" ratings of "A" and "A++" and this supported his position.